 The best known actor in the film is the one playing the doctor in the frame story, on screen merely for about five minutes, a segment probably wrapped up in under a day.
 This is Lyle Talbot, who may be known to most people as a fixture of Edward D. Wood Jr.’s pictures.
 However, in his day, Talbot was a matinee idol, often in supporting roles in A-movies or as a lead in B-movies.
 A lifelong entertainer, Talbot hooked up with a travelling show in his teens, learning the craft of the magician.
 He later segued into theatre, eventually founding his own travelling theatre company.
 When sound movies came along, his stage-trained delivery and especially his booming barytone opened the door into Hollywood.
 Along with James Cagney, Olivia de Havilland and others, he protested the “assembly line” operation of the movie business, often requiring actors to work 12 hour days 7 days a week, and became co-founder of the Screen Actors Guild.
 In the fifties he turned to TV, where he had a most successful career, including big recurring roles in The Adventures of Ozzie and Harriet (1955-1966) and The Bob Cummings Show (1955-1959).
 He kept acting up until the late eighties.

 Talbot was no stranger to SF movies.
 He played the lead in the dreadfully bad Torture Ship (1939, review) and has the distinction of having played both Commissioner Gordon (Batman and Robin, 1949) and Lex Luthor (Atom Man vs. Superman, 1950).
-Talbot played the “male nurse” in Mesa of Lost Women (1953) and appeared in Tobor the Great (1954).
+Talbot played the “male nurse” in Mesa of Lost Women (1953) and appeared in Tobor the Great (1954, review).
 And in 1957 he appeared in the beloved Plan 9 From Outer Space.

 The makeup artist’s parents apparently couldn’t decide on razor brands and named their son Harry Gillette.